lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - if in map (is closed) -> pop from the stack, has to match the top of the stack, otherwise false
     - if is oppen just append
 ## 21 Merge Two Sorted Lists:
-    - start a dummy pointer
+   e - start a dummy pointer
     - two pointer for each list
     - while both are good, check and point acordingly
     - one of the pointers are still good, just point the tail to it